Bangladesh travel guide

 You should:

-If you’re a dual British-Bangladeshi national, the Bangladeshi government will consider you to be a Bangladeshi citizen, even if you:
+If you’re a British national of Bangladeshi origin, the Bangladeshi government will consider you to be a Bangladeshi citizen, even if you:

-This may limit the help the British government can offer you.
-For more information on Bangladeshi nationality, check with the Bangladesh High Commission London.
+This may limit the help the UK government can offer you.
+For more information on Bangladeshi nationality, check with the Bangladeshi High Commission in the UK.

 Alcohol laws